Many furniture shops like to retain their floor stock and take orders

 on this, for example a centrally supported table does not have any legs

-around the perimeter of the table taking up some space where people can
+around the perimeter of the table taking up space where people can sit.

 As a general rule, 600mm per adult allows for a comfortable sitting space

-or 500mm per person for slightly less comfortable sitting space.
-It's
+or 550mm per person for slightly less comfortable sitting space or for

-worth noting here that there is always a difference between how many
+round tables.
+It's worth noting here that there is always a difference

-people can sit at a dining table and how many chairs can be tucked in
+between how many people can sit at a dining table and how many chairs can

-when not in use.
-Very often two chairs will have to be put elsewhere and
+be tucked in when not in use.
+Very often two chairs will have to be put

 The following guide is what we consider to be the sizes relative to the

 number people that can be sat around it, again I stress, more people will

 be able to be sat any table than you will fit chairs tucked all the way